apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 be published as necessary in due time.
 </div>

+### Testing Strategy

+The collection of end-to-end browser tests based on Puppeteer continue to grow to cover more use cases and scenarios.
+At the moment, total number of jobs stands at approximately `296` distinct scenarios.
+The overall test coverage of the CAS codebase is approximately `94%`.

 ### Single Sign-on Sessions

 The following ticket registry implementations are enhanced to provide dedicated native queries